sphinx-doc/sphinx/doc/usage/extensions/math.rst

        }

-   The default is to enable single ``$`` signs as delimiters (which are disabled in the MathJax default settings).
+   The default is to enable single ``$`` signs as delimiters (which are disabled in the MathJax default settings) and to only operate on the "math" CSS class.

 .. _Using in-line configuration options: https://docs.mathjax.org/en/latest/configuration.html#using-in-line-configuration-options